Call for Training Workshops

 Training Workshops Chair: Daniel Faigin, The Aerospace Corporation

 Training Workshops are a full day (6 hours) hands-on experience that combines traditional training segments with hands-on application of the material presented.
 The goal should be to have the formal instructional portions be no more than 50% of the overall experience.
 General cybersecurity training is available from a wide variety of in-person and online sources, so ACSAC courses must provide a unique spin and hands-on experience not easily available elsewhere.
+In the current COVID-19 environment, submissions that can support virtual instruction and interaction are encouraged.
 Instructors receive conference registration and travel expenses.
 If you would like to indicate a topic you would like to see, you may do that as well; please suggest an instructor if you can.

 How does a training workshop differ from other conference activities?